LGBTQIA+ youth health & support

 Get personalized support for your health

-A case manager can help you get the care you need.
-Talk to them to find providers who understand LGBTQIA+ needs.
-They'll explain benefits and coverage.
-They'll also give guidance for preventive screenings, gender-affirming care, and more.
+Customer service can help you get the care you need.
+Call the number on the back of your Blue Shield member ID card.
+Our representatives can help you find providers who understand LGBTQIA+ needs.
+They'll explain coverage, give guidance around preventive screenings, and more.

 Programs & social support